slim92code/purple-team-lab/README.md

 ## Blue-team wins (Defender on, not staged)

-- **AMSI blocked Mimikatz** DCSync in-memory — endpoint protection stopped a known tool.
-- **AD permissions blocked replication** — `fcastle`/`SQLService` lack *Replicating Directory Changes*, so DCSync failed even where AMSI didn't apply.
-Defense in depth, demonstrated.
+## Blue-team wins (Defender on, not staged)

+- **AMSI blocked Mimikatz DCSync** — Defender flagged the PowerShell invocation of `mimikatz.exe` as `ScriptContainedMaliciousContent` and killed it before execution.
+A known tool, stopped cold.
+- **But AMSI stops the tool, not the technique.** `fcastle` is a Domain Admin and inherits *Replicating Directory Changes* via `BUILTIN\Administrators`, so an AMSI-evading DCSync would have succeeded.
+The durable control here is least privilege — removing DCSync rights and tiering admin accounts — not AV signatures.
+(Addressed in Lab v2.)

 ## Dashboard